 Can the foundation of romance be found on things deeper than what’s skin deep?

-That act of journalling alone saved me from myself.
+That act of journalling alone saved me from me.

 I, for one, just wanted to simply KNOW!
 Is he Mr Right for me or not?

-But that aloneness with God, weaned me of my need to know – and gave me a contentment and inner assurance in life, that I’d be fine with God, with or without a future that included the Boy.
+But that aloneness with God, that individuation to be single with God, weaned me of my need to know, and gave me contentment and inner assurance that I’d be fine with God, with or without a future that included the Boy.

-We learn that we may not fully know, but we can certainly and deeply know.
+We learn that we may not always fully know, but we can certainly and deeply know.

-We may not be capable of fully controlling the future – of determining what he might one day turn out to be, or in control of what his personal choices might one day be, but we can truly and completely know the voice of the Shepherd, and in knowing that, know His will and direction for our lives.
+We may not be capable of fully controlling the future, of determining what one might one day turn out to be, or in control of what their personal choices might one day be, but we can truly and completely know the voice of the Shepherd, and in knowing that, know His will and direction for our lives.

-It is in seeking His face that we get to look deep into our own heart – and know where to tap on for strength when the mortgages kick in and the midgets possibly come rolling in after the marriage.
+It is in seeking His face that we get to look deep into our own heart, and know where to tap on for strength when the mortgage kicks in and the little midgets roll in.

-Because understand this — that there’ll be seasons of time when there’s no romance but responsibility, and lots and lots of diaper changes and midnight duties, and a casket of old man to be dealt with and crucified — and so much need for grace, humility and humor for the scraping of burnt pots and cleaning the rust in the rings of the sink, and it is what you know in the dark that will carry you through to the light.
+Because understand this — that there’ll be seasons when there’s possibly no romance but all responsibility — and lots and lots of diaper changes and midnight duties, and a casket of old man to be dealt with and crucified — and in the scraping of burnt pots and cleaning the rust in the rings of the sink is what you know in the dark that will carry you through to the light.

-Fiercely seeking Him causes us to be still, and it’s in being still that we come to know ome thing: that He is God – and that He alone can be trusted and He alone is sufficient for us.
+Fiercely seeking Him causes us to be still, and it’s in being still that we come to know the one thing: He is God – and that He alone can be trusted.
+He alone is sufficient for us.